 The story of entangled twins is continuing in the Torah portion Vayeitzei (Genesis 28:10–32:3.)
-Structurally, it is very similar to the story of the previous Torah portion, Toldot (see Entangled Twins).
+Structurally, it is very similar to the story in the previous Torah portion, Toldot (see “Entangled Twins”).
 In this portion, we again read about two entangled siblings—albeit, this time, sisters—about deception and spontaneous symmetry breaking.

-Just as the entanglement with Esau (Eisav) allowed Jacob (Yaakov) to trick his father, Isaac, by impersonating Esau, so in this Torah portion, the entanglement of two sisters allows their father, Laban (Lavan), to trick Jacob by substituting Leah for Rachel on the wedding night:
+As we discussed in the “Entangled Twins,” the entanglement with Esau allowed Jacob to trick his father, Isaac, by impersonating Esau.
+Similarly, in this Torah portion, the entanglement of two sisters allows their father, Laban, to trick Jacob by substituting Leah for Rachel on the wedding night:

 We see how the same Divine drama plays out in two consecutive portions of the Torah as in two acts with a somewhat different cast of characters.

 It is hard to reconcile this midrash with the plain text of the Torah, which says, “the name of the elder was Leah, and the name of the younger was Rachel” (Genesis 29:17).
 Midrash, however, is not concerned with the literal meaning of the text (peshat), but comes to expound the homiletical interpretation of the text (derush).
 Perhaps the midrash is trying to hint to us that, notwithstanding the fact that Leah was older than Rachel, that they were inseparable as twins, that is, in the modern language, they were “entangled.”
 (As in the section on the Entangles Twins, we use the quantum-mechanical term “entangled” metaphorically.)